Food Control CertHE

 How you'll learn

 The course is taught by a mixture of lectures, laboratories, kitchen-based sessions and interactive workshops and discussion groups.
-Real life scenarios and current and recent case studies involving food quality and safety issues are used extensively.
+Real-life scenarios as well as current and recent case studies involving food quality and safety issues, are used extensively.

 Assessment